 - Charges Penalty Interest.
 This card charges penalty interest.
 That’s a problem for cardholders who occasionally miss payment due dates because of cash flow problems or poor organization.

-U.S. Bank FlexPerks® Business Edge™ Travel Rewards is built for regular business travelers.
+U.S. Bank FlexPerks® Business Travel Rewards is built for regular business travelers.
 If you find yourself crisscrossing the country (or globe) in pursuit of profit, you owe it to yourself to take a close look at this card.
 There’s more to it than meets the eye.